-Mr. Poon Wai Kong, the Non-executive Director of the Company, has entered into a service contract with the Company for an initial fixed term of three years commencing from 12 October 2018 until terminated by not less than one month's notice in writing served by either party.
+Mr. Poon Wai Kong, the Non-executive Director of the Company, has entered into a service contract with the Company for a term of three years commencing from 12 October 2021 and the appointment shall be renewed automatically for successive terms of one year each commencing from the next day after the expiry of the then term of appointment unless terminated by either party giving not less than one month's notice in writing or in accordance with the articles of association of the Company.

-Each of the INEDs has entered into a letter of appointment with the Company for an initial term of service commencing from the Listing Date and shall continue thereafter subject to a maximum of three years unless terminated by either party giving not less than one month's notice in writing.
+Each of the INEDs has entered into a letter of appointment with the Company for an initial term of three years commencing from 20 September 2020 and the appointment shall be renewed automatically for successive terms of one year each commencing from the next day after the expiry of the then term of appointment unless terminated by either party giving not less than one month's notice in writing or in accordance with the articles of association of the Company.